 [Amended 4-8-2003 by Ord.
 No. 03-5]

-The Independence Township Police Department shall consist of certain civilian personnel to fill the positions of Secretary/Clerk/Dispatcher.
+The Independence Township Police Department shall consist of certain civilian personnel to fill the positions of Secretary/Clerk/Dispatcher and municipal department head.
 The Township Committee shall appoint the appropriate numbers of the above-mentioned civilian personnel as is deemed necessary for the efficient operation of the Police Department.

 All appointments and promotions with the Independence Township Police Department will be in accordance with Civil Service, Title 4 of the New Jersey Administrative Code.
 Administrative assignments within the Department, shall remain the sole responsibility and authority of the Chief of Police.